-"It was a quiet family afternoon, but then the tantrums started - her play purse wouldn't close because it had too many plastic princesses in it - and as much as I tried to explain that it might close if we take one or two "dollies out", I knew the next five minutes were inevitable...
+Her play purse wouldn't close because it had too many plastic princesses in it - and as much as I tried to explain that it might close if we take one or two "dolls out," she didn't seem to listen to me.

 Then it happened.....
 First her fists started to clench, then her face became bright red.. and then... the high pitched screaming at the top of her lungs...

-You are not alone!
-When you watch your child instantly transform from a happy child to an angry child (in a matter if seconds), it isn’t because they are unstable monsters.
-These little beings don’t know how to process the emotions they are experiencing.
+When you watch your child instantly transform from happy to upset (in a matter if seconds), it isn’t because they are unstable monsters.

-Step 1) Teach your child that everyone has feelings.
+Step 1) Show your child how to respond to their feelings.

-According to Robert Plutchick, professor emeritus at the Albert Einstein College of Medicine, more than 90 different emotions have been identified!
-Wow!
-Children, like adults, have to learn how to deal with this GIGANTIC range of emotions.
+Robert Plutchick, a professor at the Albert Einstein College of Medicine, identified more than 90 different emotions!

 So what is the answer?

-We already learned that our sensory system is a powerful way to calm our nerves when we are upset.
-Using child-friendly sensory tools will also help your child.
-They key is to have a box filled with sensory objects to give to your child so they can use them on their own.
+Give children hands-on ways to calm down.
+Fill a box filled with sensory objects to give to your child so they can use them on their own, independently.

 How does my child know how to use these items?

-I have been working with young children for over 15 years, and have learned that talking to children while they are “fuming” just doesn’t work.
+Talking to children while they are “fuming” doesn’t work.
 The key is to teach your child how to use these items before they become upset or overwhelmed.

 Children learn best with objects that are visually appealing and tangible (objects they can hold.)
-Books the have colorful photos and simple words are easy for children to remember.
 The Soothing Sammy story teaches children calm down skills in a ways that is easy for them to remember and implement in times of stress.